collective/mrs-developer/README.md

 will use the `https` entry (if it exists) instead of the `url` entry for each repository, ONLY for the fetch remote

 ```
-$ missdev --default-to-master
+$ missdev --fallback-to-default-branch
 ```

-will checkout the master branch if the requested branch or tag does no exist in the repository.
+will check out the default branch if the requested branch or tag does not exist in the repository.

 ```
-$ missdev --all-master
+$ missdev --force-default-branch
 ```

-will checkout the master branch even though another branch or tag is mentioned in `mrs.developer.json`.
+will check out the default branch even though another branch or tag is mentioned in `mrs.developer.json`.

-Note: in all cases where missdev needs the `master` branch but it is not available, it will use `main` branch instead.

 ## Config file structure